Bias-Aware Inference in Regularized Regression Models: Introduction

 \section{Introduction}

 We are interested in estimation and inference on a scalar coefficient $\beta$ in a linear regression model

-where the $k$-vector of controls may be large.
-In such settings, the classic \ac{OLS} estimator exhibits variance that is too large to yield informative results, and it is not even defined when $k>n$.
-To ameliorate this, the regularized regression literature has considered modifying the \ac{OLS} objective function to penalize large values of $\gamma$, thereby lowering variance at the cost of increased bias.
+when the $k$-vector $z_i$ of controls is large.
+In such settings, the classic \ac{OLS} estimator is often uninformative, exhibiting variance that is too large; the estimator is not even defined when $k>n$.
+This motivates modifying the \ac{OLS} objective function to penalize large values of $\gamma$, thereby lowering variance at the cost of introducing bias.

-The most popular of these approaches is to use the lasso \citep{tibshirani_regression_1996} or other variants of $\ell_{1}$ penalization \citep*[e.g.][]{CaTa07,BeChWa11}.
-There is a large literature \citep[see, e.g.][for a review]{buhlmann_statistics_2011} showing favorable \ac{MSE} properties of these estimates under the assumption of sparsity on $\gamma$.
+The most popular of these approaches is the lasso \citep{tibshirani_regression_1996} or other variants of $\ell_{1}$ penalization \citep*[e.g.][]{CaTa07,BeChWa11}.
+There is a large literature \citep[see, e.g.][for a review]{buhlmann_statistics_2011} showing favorable \ac{MSE} properties of these estimators when $\gamma$ is sparse.
 For inference, several papers have proposed \acp{CI} based on ``double lasso'' estimators \citep[see, among others,][]{belloni_inference_2014,javanmard_confidence_2014,van_de_geer_asymptotically_2014,zhang_confidence_2014}, with asymptotic justification relying on rate conditions for the sparsity of $\gamma$.
-However, in many applications in economics, the sparsity assumption may not be compelling.
-Furthermore, it is unclear what sparsity bound this approach implicitly imposes in a given finite sample.
+However, in many applications in economics, the sparsity assumption is not compelling and may be hard to motivate.
+Furthermore, it is unclear what sparsity level this approach implicitly imposes in a given finite sample.

-In this paper, we take a different approach.
-Our approach is based on imposing an a priori bound on the magnitude of the control coefficients, formalized using a penalty function $\Pen(\cdot)$: we assume $\Pen(\gamma)\leq C$.
-In our leading specifications, we take the penalty to be an $\ell_{p}$ norm, but our framework can incorporate any restrictions on $\gamma$ that place it in a convex symmetric set.\footnote{While we rule out sparsity constraints (which are non-convex), our results have implications for this case as well.
-See \Cref{sec:nonconvex_efficiency} for a discussion and comparison.} For example, if $z_i'\gamma$ is a basis approximation to some smooth function, we can define $\Pen(\gamma)$ to incorporate bounds on the derivatives of this function.
-The regularity parameter $C$ plays a role analogous to sparsity bound.
+We propose bounding the \emph{magnitude} of the control coefficients, rather than their sparsity level, by assuming that $\Pen(\gamma)\leq C$.
+The penalty function $\Pen(\cdot)$ formalizes the notion of magnitude, and it can incorporate any restrictions on $\gamma$ that place it in a convex symmetric set.
+Such restrictions arise naturally in a plethora of applications.
+For instance, the dimensionality of the control vector is often large due to the inclusion of additional controls that are collectively believed to only be weakly associated with the outcome, but are nonetheless included to purge any possible confounding.
+One can then take the penalty to be an $\ell_{p}$ norm for the additional controls.
+If $z_i'\gamma$ is a basis approximation to some smooth function, we can define $\Pen(\gamma)$ to incorporate bounds on the derivatives of this function.
+The regularity parameter $C$ plays a role analogous to a sparsity bound.